Bedminster, Bristol

-Bedminster, colloquially known as Bemmy, is a district of Bristol, England, on the south side of the city.
+Bedminster, colloquially known as Bemmy or Bedmo, is a district of Bristol, England, on the south side of the city.
 It is also the name of a council ward which includes the central part of the district.

 The eastern part of Bedminster is known as Windmill Hill.
 To the south is Bedminster Down.
 Southville ward is also part of Bedminster.